shuozhixu/PFDD/README.md

 Then in 2019, the lattice energy was advanced again such that it was based on the GSFE surface that was entirely informed by atomic-level calculations without using any function:

 - Shuozhi Xu, Jaber R. Mianroodi, Abigail Hunter, Irene J. Beyerlein, Bob Svendsen, [Phase-field-based calculations of the disregistry fields of static extended dislocations in FCC metals](http://dx.doi.org/10.1080/14786435.2019.1582850), Philos.
 Mag.
 99 (2019) 1400--1428

+In the paper above, effects of the two GSFE surfaces were studied and it was recommended that the one not using a function is more desirable.

 The GSFE surface is used only for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
 For non-dissociated dislocations, e.g., those in BCC crystals and on non-basal planes in HCP crystals, GSFE curves should be used.
 In early PFDD models, the GSFE curve was approximated by a 1D function.
 That changed in 2020: